alexandonie/my-frontend-pa-website/README.md

 This will run the project in development mode.
 It will start a local dev server, it will generate source maps and everything that's required for a modern front-end development environment.

-If you want to get the project production ready, then everything you have to do is to run:
+If you want to get the project production ready, then all you have to do is to run:

 ```bash
 npm run build